akullpp/awesome-java/README.md

 * [Gson](https://github.com/google/gson) - Serializes objects to JSON and vice versa.
 Good performance with on-the-fly usage.
 * [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.
 * [LoganSquare](https://github.com/bluelinelabs/LoganSquare) - JSON parsing and serializing library based on Jackson's streaming API.
 Outpeforms GSON & Jackson's library.
+* [fastjson](https://github.com/alibaba/fastjson) - Fastjson is a JSON processor(JSON parser + JSON generator), it is writted by Alibaba, and it is FAST, Powerful and Zero-dependency.

 ## JVM and JDK